 Our aim is to create a strong cohesive organisation which is positive about rising to the future challenges we face.

-To achieve this we aim to retain and if possible increase the numbers of women firefighters and black, minority, ethnic staff across the whole organisation.
+To achieve this our aim is to increase the representation of all minority groups within the communities of Merseyside in the Fire and Rescue Service by ensuring all future firefighter recruit courses have a minimum make up of 20% female and 8% black minority ethnic employees by 2017.